 The clouds began moving in as we peered over the drop-off to the jungle floor.
 Acknowledging the cool mist moisturizing our skin as we took in the view a little while longer, all 5 of us began the traverse back to steadier ground.
 The last thing you would want is to get disoriented in these parts as a slip up here would easily result in a 200 foot plummet to the bottom of the jungle floor…never to be seen again.

-The El Yunque rainforest was just phenomenal.
-Between listening to the beautiful music of the jungle singing and examining all of the beautiful flowers, I just couldn’t imagine a better place to be.
-It was very obvious that Scottie & the others agreed wholeheartedly as well as I drove our rental car through the windy roads of the forest.
+The El Yunque rainforest was phenomenal.
+Between listening to the natural music of the jungle singing and examining all of the beautiful flowers, I just couldn’t imagine a better place to be.
+It was very obvious that the others agreed wholeheartedly as well as I drove our rental car through the windy roads.

 As we had originally passed through the towering bamboo trees, La Coca Falls presented itself at our first stop.
 I had never seen such a dormant piece of natural art.
 The entire waterfall had a very slight angle that allowed the water to kind of trickle down the face of it.
 Sort of like an in-house water fall…well 1,000 times larger of course!